akromnassir/akromnassir/README.md

-<h2 align="left">Hi 👋!
-My name is Djan and I'm AI Researcher & Python Developer from somewhere </h2>
+<h2 align="left">"Hi 👋!
+My name is Djan, and I'm an AI Researcher and Python Developer from somewhere." </h2>

 ###